Best audiobook services of 2023: Buying guide

 - No subscription offering for cheaper audiobooks

-Serial Box burrows in on the sci-fi, thriller and fantasy genres, proving an experience somewhat similar to GraphicAudio.
-It doesn't quite go as far as GraphicAudio in terms of multiple cast members and detailed sound effects, but there's more than just simple narration on Serial Box.
-And while the genre options are more condensed, Serial Box has managed to score some big-name exclusives, including literature from Marvel.
+Serial Box is no more; it has become Realm.
+This comic-to-audiobook focused compnay tackles the sci-fi, thriller and fantasy genres, proving an experience somewhat similar to GraphicAudio.
+It doesn't quite go as far as GraphicAudio in terms of multiple cast members and detailed sound effects, but there's more than just simple narration on Realm.
+And while the genre options are more condensed, Realm has managed to score some big-name exclusives, including literature from Marvel.

 You can buy single episodes from between US$0.99 and US$1.99 each should you wish, or "subscribe" to a season for between US$5.99 and US$19.99.
 In a nice touch, you get the ebook as well as the audiobook with your purchase, and the first episode of every season can be heard for free.